 Michele Siri is a full professor of business law at the University of Genoa (Italy) and director of the Genoa Centre for Law and Finance.
-Since 2017 he holds a Jean Monnet Chair on European Union Financial and Insurance Markets Regulation, awarded by European Commission in 2017 for teaching and research activities devoted to the EU regulation of the financial and insurance sector.
-He is also a visiting professor of financial institutions and markets law at the Luigi Bocconi University of Milan.
+Since 2017 he has held a Jean Monnet Chair on European Union Financial and Insurance Markets Regulation, awarded by European Commission in 2017 for teaching and research activities devoted to the EU regulation of the financial and insurance sector.
+He is also an adjunct professor of financial institutions and markets law in the master's degree Clefin at the Luigi Bocconi University of Milan.